What are the opportunities for rural tourism from Europe?

 Selecting smaller specialised tour operators

-- The International Ecotourism Society (TIES) - global network of ecotourism professionals and travellers.
-Organises the Ecotourism and Sustainable Tourism Conference.
-You can search for members.
+- The International Ecotourism Society (TIES) – global network of ecotourism professionals and travellers that organises the Ecotourism and Sustainable Tourism Conference (search for members)

 - World Travel Market – annual tourism trade event, November, London.